What If a Shop Vendor Sells Me a Grossly Overpriced Piece of Merchandise?

 If that fails, you may lodge a complaint with the Consumers Association of Singapore (CASE).

 Alternatively, you may also sue and claim restitution, amongst other remedies, in court.
 Restitution allows the aggrieved consumer to retrieve his money, which was wrongfully paid.
-If the amount you are claiming for is less than $10,000, you may sue in the Small Claims Tribunals (SCT).
-(The claim amount may be raised to $20,000 if the seller agrees to have the case heard in the SCT.)
+If the amount you are claiming for is not more than $20,000, you may sue in the Small Claims Tribunals (SCT).
+(The claim amount may be raised to $30,000 if the seller agrees to have the case heard in the SCT.)

 To save yourself the stress however, it is highly recommended that you do your research on prices beforehand lest you end up committing yourself to pay for an item that turns out to be overly-priced later on.